Primary authority

-A primary authority is a term used in legal research to refer to statements of law that are binding upon the courts, government, and individuals.
+In legal research, a primary authority is a term referring to statements of law that are binding upon the courts, government, and individuals.
 Primary authority is usually in the form of a document that establishes the law, and if no document exists, is a legal opinion of a court.
 The search for applicable primary authority is the most important part of the process of legal research.